Generic Name: Influenza Virus Vaccine Live Intranasal

 Cautions for FluMist

-Severe allergic reaction (e.g., anaphylaxis) to any component of the vaccine, including egg protein, gentamicin, gelatin, or arginine.1 (See Sensitivity Reactions under Cautions.)
+Severe allergic reaction (e.g., anaphylaxis) to any component of the vaccine, including egg protein.1 (See Sensitivity Reactions under Cautions.)

 Severe allergic reaction (e.g., anaphylaxis) to previous dose of any influenza vaccine.1

 Children and adolescents 2 through 17 years of age receiving aspirin or aspirin-containing therapy; possible association of Reye's syndrome with aspirin use and wild-type influenza infection.1 (See Specific Drugs under Interactions.)

 Hypersensitivity reactions (e.g., anaphylactic reaction, facial edema, urticaria) reported.1